-Friend: Hart sent 3 a.m. text days before SUV cliff crash
+Friend: Mom sent 3 a.m. text days before SUV cliff crash

 Authorities found the bodies of Sarah and Jennifer Hart and three of their adopted children, Markis, Jeremiah and Abigail.
 Three other children, Hannah, Sierra and Devote, are still missing.
 On Saturday, a body was pulled from the surf in that area and authorities are working to determine whether it belongs to one of the children.

-Other records released to The Oregonian/OregonLive this week from the Washington State Department of Social and Health Services show Child Protective Services initially tried to contact the Harts on March 23 after abuse allegations were made against them.
+Other records released to The Oregonian/OregonLive this week from the Washington State Department of Social and Health Services show Child Protective Services initially tried to contact the Harts on March 23 after abuse allegations were made against them by the family's next-door neighbors.

 An official went to the family's home, knocked and rang the doorbell and left her card in the front door, records said.
 Two officials returned March 26 — the day the Harts' SUV was found — and the card from the Friday before had been removed.
 One of the officials left another card and called law enforcement and requested a welfare check.

-A deputy went the same day to the home in rural Woodland, and no one appeared to be home, records said.
+A deputy went the same day to the home in rural Woodland, Washington, and no one appeared to be home, records said.

 Authorities returned the next day, and no one appeared to be home again.